-- The support of the Government of Canada through the Atlantic Salmon Endowment Fund. - The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members. - · Our non-profit, charitable status. - · Our mandate to improve salmon conservation. - · Our model of partnership and our inclusiveness. - · Our structure and associated network of volunteers throughout our five provincial jurisdictions. - · Our goals-based approach to strategic planning. - · Our performance management approach to project implementation. - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - · Our transparency and accountability. - · Our low administrative overhead.
+- The support of the Government of Canada through the Atlantic Salmon Endowment Fund. - · Good relations, support and on-going communication with the Minister and officials of the Department of Fisheries and Oceans. - The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members. - · Our non-profit, charitable status. - · Our mandate to improve salmon conservation. - · Our model of partnership and our inclusiveness. - · Our structure and associated network of volunteers throughout our five provincial jurisdictions.

-- Our October 2010 Audit and Evaluation Strategy (Appendix II) that: - Aligns terminology with federal government departments - · Reflects result-based goal statements. - Is based on a program Logic Model that documents the flow of resources, activities and results. - Provides more precise performance measurement and reporting. - Enables internal monitoring and evaluation.
+- · Our goals-based approach to strategic planning. - · Our performance management approach to project implementation. - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - · Our transparency and accountability. - · Our low administrative overhead. - The support of funding recipients in meeting information needs and providing feedback on our processes. - Our October 2010 Audit and Evaluation Strategy (Appendix II) that: - That helps ensure positive results. - Aligns terminology with federal government departments. - Reflects result-based goal statements. - Is based on a program Logic Model that documents the flow of resources, activities and results. - Provides more precise performance measurement and reporting. - Enables internal monitoring and evaluation.